madzera/happytree/CONTRIBUTING.md

 #### Main Test Class

-The main test class of the HappyTree API is in:
+The main test class of the HappyTree API is [HappyTreeTest](./src/test/java/com/madzera/happytree/HappyTreeTest.java) in the root level of the test package.
-[HappyTreeTest](./src/test/java/com/madzera/happytree/HappyTreeTest.java)
-in the root level of the test package.

 Just as [HappyTree](./src/main/java/com/madzera/happytree/core/HappyTree.java)
 represents an entry class for the API, **HappyTreeTest** represents an entry test class to perform all unit tests of the HappyTree API.
-It seems like a *Master Suited Test Class*.
-Every new suited test class has to be added to the **HappyTreeTest**.
+It seems like a *Master Suited Test Class*. **Every new suited test class has to be added to the HappyTreeTest.**

 ```
 HappyTreeTest -> TreeManagerSuiteTest     -> TreeManagerTest
                                           -> TreeManagerAlternativeTest
                                           -> TreeManagerErrorTest
+              -> ElementSuiteTest         -> ElementTest
+                                          -> ElementAlternativeTest
+              -> TreeSessionSuiteTest     -> TreeSessionTest
+              -> TreeTransactionSuiteTest -> TreeTransactionTest
+                                          -> TreeTransactionAlternativeTest
+                                          -> TreeTransactionErrorTest

 ```

 ### Standards

 Before starting, the most important recommendation is below:

-> Each interface (mentioned above) method **must** have at least one test in the happy scenario.
+> Each interface (mentioned in [this section](#the-unit-tests-structure)) method **must** have at least one test in the happy scenario.

-Following are other recommendations:
+The recommendations are:

-* If your test is related to an interface of which the API client is integrated, your test must be located within the respective package to which the interface in question is represented.
+* If your test is related with one of those API interfaces, your test must be located within the respective package related to its respective interface.
-* Implement your test and place it within the class to which the type of scenario the test indicates.
+* Implement your test and place it within the class to which the type of scenario the test indicates (happy, alternative or error scenarios).
 * It is highly recommended that the name of the test method matches something close to the method name of the interface to which the test refers.
 If, in addition, it is an error or alternative test, it would be appropriate to concatenate with "_" plus the description of the situation:
- 	* e.g: <code>public void foo_nullArgument()</code>.
+ 	* e.g: <code>public void updateElement_nullArgument()</code>.
 * It is highly recommended to write comments, compatible with the **Javadoc** convention, and define the following criteria within the comments:
- 	* The interface method to which the test refers;
+ 	* The interface method which the test refers;
  	* A quick description of the test objective;
  	* A quick description of what is expected from the test;
  	* The enumerated steps of what the test does.